YouTube Travel is a case study on integrating YouTube with Google Maps.

 “What I really want is someone to trust when I’m planning my vacation.
 I’d rather talk to friends for recommendations than researching online.
 Probably because we also think alike.”

-Reviewing the research
+Breaking down the research

 User behavior